-Retail sales of dairy products in 2021-2022 decreased compared to last year for most categories.
-Demand for table cream decreased by 4.1% at the retail level.
-Furthermore, butter, milk and cheese retail sales decreased, respectively, by 6.6%, 6% and 5.2%.
-This decrease could be explained by the strong retail sales of dairy product in the previous year because of the COVID-19 pandemic.
+Retail sales of dairy products in 2022-2023 decreased compared to last year for most categories.
+Demand for butter decreased by 4.4% at the retail level.
+Furthermore, table cream, milk and cheese retail sales decreased, respectively, by 2.8%, 2.0% and 0.9%.
+This decrease can be explained by the stronger retail sales of dairy products in the previous year because of the COVID-19 pandemic.